linkedconnections/gtfs2lc/README.md

 Transforms a GTFS file into a directed acyclic graph of actual _connections_.

 A _connection_ is the combination of a departure and its successive arrival of the same trip.
 Our goal is to retrieve a list of connections that is sorted by departure time, better known as a Directed Acyclic Graph.
-This way, routeplanning algorithms can be performed.
+This way, route planning algorithms can be performed.

 More information and live demo at https://linkedconnections.org